liaminventions/kindle-transfer/README.md

 ### !!
 WARNING !!
 #### At the moment this script is only for Linux with X or Wayland.

-1. first, install the dependencies: `kdialog, gourou, ebook-convert, mailutils, and ssmtp.` the steps here may vary depending on your system.
+1. first, install the dependencies `kdialog gourou ebook-convert mailutils ssmtp.`

+the steps to install them may vary depending on your system.

 2. if you do happen to be using a gmail address, you'll have to enable 2FA and add an app password